nordsieck/til/README.md

 # Then I Learned...

-This is a repository of things I've learned that I want to keep track of, but at much too small for a blog post.
+This is a repository of things I've learned that I want to keep track of, but are much too small for a blog post.